livecycle/preevy/site/docs/recipes/faster-build.md

 preevy up --registry my-registry --builder my-builder
 ```

-Will result the following interim build Compose file:
+This will result in the following interim build Compose file:

 ```yaml
 services: